IIsiolu/Book-A-Meal/.github/PULL_REQUEST_TEMPLATE.md

 #### Description of Task to be completed?
-should get all menu for specific day
+should post customers order
 #### How should this be manually tested?

 should return an array of meals and status code 200
 #### Any background context you want to provide?
-user should be able to get all for a specific day
+user should be able to post an order

 #### What are the relevant pivotal tracker stories?
 (If applicable)
-user should be able to get all menu
+user should be able to post an order

 #### Screenshots (If applicable)